nirku/AoAM-NARRE/README.md

 In our experiments, we use the datasets from Amazon 5-core(https://nijianmo.github.io/amazon/index.html).
 Since GitHub has a limitation space, you must download the data and preform the preprocess stage before running the model.

+We have also used Word2Vec embedding of "GoogleNews-vectors-negative300" (https://code.google.com/archive/p/word2vec)

 ## Visualization